 If you have a physical disability or limited mobility because of your diabetes (or any other reason), however, starting and maintaining a physical activity routine can seem daunting.
 Fortunately, a boom in accessible recreation has provided opportunities for exercise and enjoying the outdoors that can make living an active life easier and more fun for people with limited physical abilities.

 A few factors have led to this growth.
 First, the Americans With Disabilities Act, passed in 1990, implemented specific rules that have made places like pools, parks, and gyms (both public and private) more accessible.
 It has also undoubtedly sparked a wider “inclusion-consciousness.”
-As a result, programs like Wounded Warriors – which teaches disabled US veterans adaptive skiing, cycling, and other forms of recreation –have been created in the wakes of the conflicts in Afghanistan and Iraq.
-Growth of the Paralympics (“para” for parallel), which brought 4,000 disabled athletes to Beijing in 2008, has created an expanding industry of adaptive products, athletic programs, and opportunities for recreation and competition that can accommodate any number of physical limitations.
+As a result, programs like Wounded Warriors — which teaches disabled U.S. veterans adaptive skiing, cycling, and other forms of recreation — have been created in the wakes of the conflicts in Afghanistan and Iraq.
+Growth of the Paralympics (“para” for parallel), which brought 4,000 disabled athletes to London in 2012, has created an expanding industry of adaptive products, athletic programs, and opportunities for recreation and competition that can accommodate any number of physical limitations.

 This article profiles 10 types of recreation that are either accessible to or adaptable for people with a variety of mobility impairments.